o19s/opensearch-ubi/documentation/documentation.md

 curl -X DELETE http://localhost:9200/_plugins/ubi/awesome
 ```

+## What does the OpenSearch UBI plugin do?

+The UBI plugin:

+* Provides a REST interface for initializing, listing, and deleting UBI stores.
+* Provides a REST interface for receiving and persisting client-side events in OpenSearch (via an abstraction for extensibility).
+* Passively listens for OpenSearch queries and persists queries with a corresponding UBI store.
+* Generates a `query_id` for queries when required (when not provided by the client).
+* Sets timestamps for received client-side events when required.
+* Validates format and syntax of received client-side events and UBI store parameters.
+* Provides a standard set of schemas for indexing client-side events and OpenSearch queries.
+* Allows the user to set a `key_field` to be used as a document's unique id instead of the document's `_id` field.
+* Manages user-configurable settings (`index` name, `key_field`, and others) of UBI stores.

 ## UBI Store

 The plugin has a concept of a "store", which is a logical collection of the events and queries.
 A store consists of two indices.
 One